Salarsoleimani/CleanStarter/README.md

 ----

 > This idea came because whenever I had to create a new project, It took me a long time to put the initiating things together.
-Hope you guys enjoy it, Thank you Mom & Dad :heart:.
+Hope you guys enjoy it, Thank you :heart:.

 ## Author